Who doesn't love Kelly Clarkson?

 Note to all and sundry: If this song can show up a vocalist like Kelly Clarkson it helps you realise just why Whitney Houston and Mariah Carey are in a league of their own when it comes to vocal prowess and musicality.

-Mariah Carey and Whitney Houston sing When You Believe live and how it should be: flawlessly.
+Mariah Carey and Whitney Houston sing When You Believe live, how it should be: flawless.